Sell-side report best practices & examples

 Analyst ratings (“buy,” “hold,” and “sell”) are concise summaries of a stock’s expected performance, facilitating informed investment decisions.

 Signals concern about the stock’s future performance, often due to overvaluation, declining fundamentals, or external risks.
-Analysts recommend reducing or exiting positions to avoid potential losses.
+It generally signals that the analyst expects the stock to underperform, but investors should assess the recommendation in light of their own strategy and risk profile.

 Analyst ratings typically have a short-term impact on stock prices, as they influence immediate investor sentiment and trading activity.
-However, their long-term impact depends on whether the underlying concerns or growth drivers highlighted in the ratings materialize over time.
+However, their long-term impact depends on whether the underlying concerns or growth drivers highlighted in the ratings materialize.

 2019 Apple stock downgrade

 In July 2019, Rosenblatt Securities downgraded Apple from “neutral” to “sell,” maintaining a $150 price target but warning of “fundamental deterioration” over the next 6–12 months.
-The firm cited weak iPhone sales projections, slowing iPad growth, and limited revenue contributions from newer products like the HomePod and AirPod.
+The firm cited weak iPhone sales projections, slowing iPad growth, and limited revenue from newer products such as the HomePod and AirPods.

 Apple’s stock dropped 2.12% on the day of the downgrade.
-The downgrade amplified investor concerns, compounded by news of Chief Design Officer Jony Ive’s departure.
+The downgrade amplified investor concerns, which were further compounded by news of Chief Design Officer Jony Ive’s departure.

 The anticipated “fundamental deterioration,” however, did not materialize.
-Contrary to the projections, Apple’s stock experienced significant appreciation during that period.
+Contrary to projections, Apple’s stock appreciated significantly during that period.
 The downgrade’s influence was confined to the short term, without a lasting effect on Apple’s long-term performance.

-Chan warned that AI inference (requiring less processing power) could reduce demand for Nvidia’s high-performance graphics processing units (GPUs).
-While data center spending on AI training remains strong, Chan argued Nvidia’s stock no longer offers a favorable risk-reward ratio.
+Chan warned that a shift toward inference workloads could change demand for NVIDIA’s GPUs, especially if more efficient models reduce compute needs.
+While data center spending on AI training remains strong, Chan argued that NVIDIA’s stock no longer offers a favorable risk-reward ratio.

 2025 Okta stock upgrade